Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Samples and simulation

-Table~\ref{tab:lifetime} shows the longest lifetime the $\phi'$ can have for which a 5$\sigma$ discovery is still possible.
+Table~\ref{tab:lifetime_150} and ~\ref{tab:lifetime_3000} shows the longest lifetime the $\phi'$ can have for which a 5$\sigma$ discovery is still possible for $150~\fb^{-1}$ and $3000~\fb^{-1}$ integrated luminosity respectively.
 The exact event selection criteria will be defined in the next section.
 For now, we note that for longer lifetimes, too few $\phi'$s decay inside the detector to achieve such sensitivity.
-We see that, in order for a significant number of $\phi'$ to decay within the detector, one would need $\Gamma_{\phi'}$ to be significantly larger than the benchmark value considered in subsection~\ref{sec:decay}.
-But if one includes QCD-charge factors and the particle multiplicities of a more complicated dark sector, prompt decays are realizable.

 For this study, various SM backgrounds are considered, including $W$+jets, $Z$+jets, $\gamma$+jets, $\gamma\gamma$+jets, QCD multijet, $t\bar{t}+\gamma$, $t\bar{t}+\gamma\gamma$, and $t\bar{t}+H$ ($H\rightarrow\gamma\gamma$) events.
-The production of $W$+jets, $Z$+jets, $\gamma$+jets, $\gamma\gamma$+jets, and QCD multijet events are found to be a negligible contribution to the proposed search region due to the low probability of having multiple light quark or gluon jets in each event to be misidentified as hadronic $t$/$W$ decays, photons, and/or leptons.
+The production of $W$+jets, $Z$+jets, $\gamma$+jets, $\gamma\gamma$+jets, and QCD multijet events are found to be a negligible contribution to the proposed search region due to the low probability of having multiple light quark or gluon jets in each event misidentified as hadronic $t$/$W$ decays, photons, and/or leptons.
 Additionally, the majority of the QCD multijet processes contain no genuine missing momentum from neutrinos.
 The SM processes with higgs decays to photons do not contribute because the relatively low boost of the higgs boson results in two clean and well separated photons.
-It was found that $t\bar{t}+\gamma$ (with the $\gamma$ coming from initial state or final state radiation), as shown in Fig.~\ref{fig:BackgroundFeynmanDiagram}, represented the dominant irreducible background and $> 99$\% of the total background.
+It was found that $t\bar{t}+\gamma$ (with the $\gamma$ coming from initial state or final state radiation), as shown in figure~\ref{fig:BackgroundFeynmanDiagram}, represented the dominant irreducible background and $> 99$\% of the total background.